Yufei-L/2019-431/CLASSES/CLASS04/README.md

 1. The DELIVERABLES section is dead.
 Everything is now posted instead to [the HOMEWORK section](https://github.com/THOMASELOVE/2019-431/tree/master/HOMEWORK).
     - While I believe I've repaired many of the old links to "Deliverables", if you find any, please let us know.
-    - The form to fill out if you want to complain about grading on the Homework **will be posted**.
+    - Canvas is now updated through Homework E, although you'll only see one at a time if you visit.
 2. Grades and our comments on Homework A have been posted to the grading roster at http://bit.ly/431-2019-grades.
 You'll need the HW ID code I emailed to you today.
 If you didn't get it, let me know.
-The regrade request form is also available now at http://bit.ly/431-2019-regrade-requests.
+    - The regrade request form is also available now at http://bit.ly/431-2019-regrade-requests.
 All regrade requests need to be submitted by 2019-12-12 at noon.
 See the [last section of the Syllabus](https://thomaselove.github.io/2019-431-syllabus/general-course-policies.html#grade-appeal-policy---request-a-review-in-december) for more on this policy.
-3. Comments from Professor Love in reaction to the Minute Paper after Class 03 **will be posted**.
+3. Comments from Professor Love in reaction to the Minute Paper after Class 03 [are now available](http://bit.ly/431-2019-minute-03-response).
 60/62 completed the form.
 Thanks!

 ## One last thing